-Southwest of Palm Springs and Joshua Tree, two hours from downtown Los Angeles, nestled in the San Jacinto Mountains, lie the amebous towns of Idyllwild, Pine Cove, and Fern Valley—three unincorporated (although census-designated) mountain communities with an uncanny concentration of amazing cabins.
+In the middle of Palm Springs, Joshua Tree, Los Angeles, and San Diego nestled in the San Jacinto Mountains, lie the amebous towns of Idyllwild, Pine Cove, and Fern Valley—three unincorporated (although census-designated) mountain communities with an impressive concentration of design-minded cabins.

-Idyllwild is the largest and most well known of the three, and is often used to reference the entire region.
+The Idyllwild area is the largest and most well-known of the three, and is often used to reference the entire region.
 The historical homeland and an important destination today for the Mountain Cahuilla Native Americans, the area was called “Strawberry Valley” by settlers.
-Surrounded by Tahquitz Peak (with nearby Lily Rock) and Suicide Rock, the terrain is covered in bright pine trees and huge boulders, making it a popular spot for rock climbing, mountain biking, camping, and hiking today.
+The towns lie at the base of Mount San Jacinto State Park, and spots like Tahquitz Peak and Suicide Rock are popular destinations for nature-lovers.
+The surrounding terrain is covered in bright pine trees and huge boulders, making it excellent for rock climbing, mountain biking, camping, hiking and more.

-All three towns maintain a small, artsy feel, and it’s not difficult to find 420-friendly cabins to crash at, or good food and shopping downtown.
-Below’s list of the best vacation rental cabins on Airbnb, mostly located in Idyllwild-Pine Cove, showcase the region’s quirky and friendly vibe and vibrant mid-century and 1970's era cabins.
+Below’s list of the best Idyllwild vacation cabins, mostly located in Idyllwild-Pine Cove, showcase the region’s quirky and friendly vibe and vibrant mid-century and 1970's era cabins.
 Julias Shulman and The Dude would no doubt both approve.

 Vibe: Architectural Wonder

 Take a step back and take in the perfectly rustic and retro vibe of this cabin in the woods.
 Sleek wood paneling gives way to small portions of exposed boulders that the house is built on and into.
 Nature lovers will appreciate the way that design and nature are in harmony with one another, inside and out, and it’s not just because of the hot tub that’s positioned to face the sun setting behind the mountains...but it helps.